ROCm/MIOpen/doc/src/DebugAndLogging.md

 * `MIOPEN_ENABLE_LOGGING_MPMT` - When enabled, each log line is prefixed with information which allows the user to identify records printed from different processes and/or threads.
 Useful for debugging multi-process/multi-threaded apps.

+* `MIOPEN_ENABLE_LOGGING_ELAPSED_TIME` - Adds a timestamp to each log line.
+Indicates the time elapsed since the previous log message, in milliseconds.

 ## Layer Filtering

 The following list of environment variables allow for enabling/disabling various kinds of kernels and algorithms.
 This can be helpful for both debugging MIOpen and integration with frameworks.